And it all starts to come together.

 It was good for them to talk without the kids or the Grangers being able to walk in on them—it was nice to be Harry and Hermione again.

 Now they were Harry and Hermione and Minnie and JP.
 That was still surreal, but now she was grounded enough that she could go about living instead of hyper-focusing on one thing.
 JP was what had kept her going since her bout of time travel, and she was so glad to have him.
-But now they had Minnie and Harry, and Hermione wasn't so stressed about everything else that could happen.
+But now they had Minnie and Harry and Sirius, and Hermione wasn't so stressed about everything else that could happen.

 Harry was always there for her when it counted.